 As it turns out, we can most effectively define science as the study of patterns in nature and society.
+(Galileo used the word philosophy here in its classical sense—”love of wisdom”—rather than in the materialistic/naturalistic sense, which we might simply define as “love of navel”.)
 For example, chemists study patterns among the elements, leading to the development of tools such as periodic tables.
 Biologists study patterns among organisms, resulting in charts such as the one for taxonomic rank: domain, kingdom, phylum, class, order, genus, and species.
 Astronomers study patterns among stars.
 Economists study patterns in the production, distribution, and consumption of goods and services.
 Psychologists study patterns in human behavior.
 Physicists study patterns in matter and energy, discovering such sentences as “Force equals mass times acceleration” and “Energy equals mass times the speed of light squared”.
 We use the verb equal to indicate the presence of a pattern, where one set of words matches the other.

 For that matter, math by itself, apart from its reflection in nature, provides an unending supply of mysteries to be explored.
 Some equations have taken centuries to solve even after many mathematicians have devoted their careers to finding the solutions.
 In the past generation alone we have seen the solutions to two such equations: Fermat’s Last theorem, first posed in the 1630s, and the Poincaré Conjecture, first posed in 1904.
 In each case there has been a long search for what was assumed to be absolute, objective truth.